 Having said that, we don’t all live in an area with a wide variety of choices.
 Luckily, research shows that there are other impactful ways to reduce your environmental footprint through diet.
 You can try reducing food waste and meat consumption.
 In fact, consuming a more plant-based diet despite their origin, is still one of the best things you can do for your health and the planet.

 Just think about the effects of long-distance travel on not only the nutritional value of our food and the costs but also the environmental impact.
-There is a lot of fuel emissions happening.
+There are a lot of fuel emissions happening.
 But the fact is, more than half the fruit and almost one-third of the vegetables bought in the U.S. are imported.
 You can do your part to help by buying locally produced fruits and veggies.
 You’ll be eating seasonally, cutting fuel emissions and transportation costs.
-Besides buying local also helps support your local farmers.
+Buying locally also helps support your local farmers.

 Better For Your Health